-The Far North Prescribed Wells Area (PWA) is located in the South Australian Arid Lands NRM Region and is bounded in the north and east by the State's shared borders with New South Wales, Queensland and the Northern Territory.
-The Far North PWA covers approximately 315 000 km2 (~32% of the state) and is prescribed under South Australia's Natural Resources Management Act 2004.
+The Far North Prescribed Wells Area (PWA) is located in the South Australian Arid Lands Natural Resources Management Region and is bounded in the north and east by the state's shared borders with New South Wales, Queensland and the Northern Territory.
+The Far North PWA covers approximately 315,000 km2 (~32% of the state) and is prescribed under South Australia's Natural Resources Management Act 2004.
 A water allocation plan (WAP) provides for the sustainable use of the groundwater resources.

-Groundwater in the Far North PWA is sourced predominately from the Cadnaowie Formation and Algebuckina Sandstone (and equivalents), which as a single aquifer unit is described as the Jurassic-Cretaceous (J-K) aquifer, and represents the Great Artesian Basin (GAB) at a regional scale-herein referred to as the GAB (J-K) aquifer, and the focus of this report.
-Depth to the GAB (J-K) aquifer is as much as 2400 m below ground level in the state's north-east, but this decreases towards the basin margins, with the aquifer cropping out along the western and southern margins.
-The GAB (J-K) aquifer ranges from less than 50 m thickness around the basin's western margin to greater than 500 m thickness near the Poolowanna Trough (Fig. 1).

-Recent research has shown that much of the groundwater contained in GAB (J-K) sediments in South Australia was recharged more than 10 000 years ago, under different climatic conditions to those that are observed today.
-Present-day recharge along the western margin of the GAB in South Australia, which is in natural decline, is low and although active recharge to the GAB from flooding of ephemeral rivers in Northern Territory does occur, the rates of recharge are relatively low compared to rates of discharge.
-Upward leakage from the underlying Cooper Basin is also thought to contribute recharge to the GAB aquifer, but the size of this flux has not yet been estimated.
+Groundwater in the Far North PWA is sourced predominately from the Cadnaowie Formation and Algebuckina Sandstone (and equivalents), which as a single aquifer unit is described as the Jurassic-Cretaceous (J-K) aquifer, and represents the Great Artesian Basin (GAB) at a regional scale-herein referred to as the GAB (J-K) aquifer which is the focus of this report.
+The depth to the GAB (J-K) aquifer is as much as 2400 m below ground level in the state's northeast, but this decreases towards the edge of the basin, with the aquifer cropping out along the western and southern margins.
+The GAB (J-K) aquifer ranges from less than 50 m in thickness around the basin's western margin to greater than 500 m near the Poolowanna Trough (Fig. 1).
+Recent research has shown that much of the groundwater contained in GAB (J-K) sediments in South Australia was recharged more than 10,000 years ago under different climatic conditions to those that are observed today.
+Present-day recharge along the western margin of the GAB in South Australia is low and although active recharge occurs to the GAB from the flooding of ephemeral rivers in Northern Territory, the rates of recharge are relatively low compared to rates of discharge.
+Upward leakage from the underlying Cooper Basin is also thought to contribute recharge to the GAB aguifer, but the size of this flux is yet to be determined.
+2016 Status The GAB (J-K) aguifer in the Far North PWA has been assigned a green status for 2016: